mariaceron15/multilingual_journal_club/000_example/english/rmcminds_summary.md

-In 1990, an article was published in the journal <em>American Scientist</em> by George D. Gopen and Judith A. Swan.
+In 1990, an article was published in the journal *American Scientist* by George D. Gopen and Judith A. Swan.
 Titled 'The Science of Scientific Writing', it laid out a framework for scientific writing that is still incredibly useful.